Bitcoin and cryptocurrency scam is very real!

 Notice the deliberate omission of the letter ‘k’ in the second link; in a haste and panic response you may not notice immediately.

-Hackers employ similar tactics by trying to break down your defences and security in an attempt to steal coins, or gain access to your cryptocurrency investment accounts.
+Hackers employ similar tactics by trying to break down your defences and security in an attempt to gain access to your cryptocurrency investment accounts.

 7. Fake crypto exchanges

 As Bitcoin has become more popular, people have sought to acquire it.
 Unfortunately, scammers also take advantage of this to set up fake cryptocurrency exchanges.

 8. Blackmailing for Bitcoin

 Be wary of blackmail attempts in which strangers threaten you in exchange for bitcoin as a means of extortion.

-The best common execution of this method is by email, where the sender transmits a message claiming that he/she hacked into your computer and is operating it via remote desktop protocol (RDP) and VPN.
+The best common execution of this method is by email, where the sender transmits a message claiming that he/she hacked into your computer.

 The sender says that a key logger has been installed and that your web cam was used to record you doing something you may not want others to know about.

 The sender provides two options – send BTC to suppress the material, or send nothing and see content sent to your email contacts and spread across your social networks.

 How to avoid Bitcoin scams